 This film was made during my artist’s residency at Kammari Residency, Treis Elies, Cyprus.
 I wanted to document and collect people’s memories and thoughts that are close to their everyday lives and their relation to time.
 I was inspired and intrigued by the everyday discussions at the residency.
 Treis Elies is a small mountain village isolated from the rest of the world, having it’s own small community, sense of time and way of life.
 It is also called Eco-village because many young professionals have shifted from cities to the village for organic farming.
 I was dealing with an inner silence magnified by the natural surroundings, the nature walks, camping and watching shooting stars & lunar eclipse, listening to subliminal natural sounds and the pitch darkness of the mountains; it all combined and materialized through this film.
 It is a poetic film essay that encapsulates my time at the residency and how my perception was shaped through the constant dialogue with others.

 The film is grounded on 4 questions given to 12 local residents:

 - Describe a situation in your life in which you feel something changed in you significantly?

 - When you hear the word silence, what memories come to your mind?

 - Describe an experience when you felt a deep relation with time and space in Treis Elies.
 How would you describe the passing of time in that moment?

-Describe a situation which you would want to go back and change in your life.
+- Describe a situation which you would want to go back to and change in your life.

-The film is titled memory of light because of my relation to the space and the people, I experienced time not through the linear clock, but through the changing light.
-It didn’t matter if it was 3am or 6pm, Sunday or Tuesday, January or July, every memory was marked by the intensity of light, the sound, the smell pouring in on me in that moment.
+The film is titled memory of light because I experienced time, not as a linear clock time, but through the changing light.
+It didn’t matter if it was 3am or 6pm, Sunday or Tuesday, January or July, every memory was marked by the intensity of light, the sound, the atmosphere, the smell in the present moment.